"Rome Italy Colosseum should be on your list of

 As mentioned before, there is no direct bus connection between Civitavecchia port and the Colosseum, just one with stops at Vatican and Termini station.
 The SIT bus is waiting at the port exit, at the Welcome centre.

 As for the Rome on your own bus.
 Your coach will be in the car park at the Cruise Terminal "Largo della Pace", just opposite of the fire brigades station.
-Your assistant from Civitatours, the touroperator, will be waiting for you
+Your assistant from Civitatours, the touroperator, will be waiting for you.

 The whole procedure of getting from your cruise ship's dock, to the port exit and then to the train station has been described in my article Civitavecchia train to Rome.
 Keep in mind there is no direct train to Colosseum but to the Termini train station from where you'll be catching Metro to the Colosseum.

-Taxis from the Rome port of Civitavecchia to Rome Colosseum are metered and on a regular working day expect to pay around 140 euros for the journey.
+Taxis from the Rome port of Civitavecchia to Rome Colosseum are metered and on a regular working day expect to pay around 140 euros for the one way journey.
 Keep in mind the fare is different on weekends.